2006 Regular Session

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to the family of Mr. Larry Edmond Clark and to the members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Mr. Edward Evans and to the members of the Capitol Press Corps.